Macedonian League

 Fraudulent use of photo

-Meto Koloski is not just any random person who just happened to post and promote a fake historical event from within the FYROM Slav diaspora.
+Meto Koloski is not just any random person who just happened to post and promote a fake historical event from within the North Macedonia [sic] Slav diaspora.

 Koloski is the President of a powerful lobby organization that controls the dialogue in his community abroad.
 As such, Koloski, as a lawyer and a former FARA agent ought to have known better.
 Koloski is fully aware that as a major community leader he is held to a higher standard and that whatever he posts online his community takes as gospel.